Tony Gugino

-Tony Gugino (born May 7, 1986) is an American professional basketball player for Academic Plovdiv of the Bulgarian National Basketball League.
+Tony Gugino (born May 7, 1986) is an American professional basketball player for Academic Plovdiv in the Bulgarian National Basketball League.
 He played college basketball for Hillsdale College.

 Professional career

 During his career, Gugino played for Basket-club Boncourt, SAM Basket Massagno, BC Yambol, BC Rilski Sportist and BBC Monthey.

 In July 2014, Gugino signed with BC Rilski Sportist.
-After spending two seasons in Romania with Phoenix Galați, He signed with Rilski Sportist on August 30, 2018.
+After spending two seasons in Romania with Phoenix Galați, he signed with Rilski Sportist on August 30, 2018.

 Gugino played for CS Dinamo București of the Liga Națională in the 2019–20 season, averaging 6.5 points and 3.4 rebounds per game.
 On July 21, 2020, he signed with Academic Plovdiv in Bulgaria.